qdm12/ddns-updater/docs/dondominio.md

 - `"domain"`
 - `"host"` is the subdomain to update which can be `@`, `*` or a subdomain
-- `"name"` is the name of the service/hosting
 - `"username"`
 - `"password"`